Share On Social!

 Lieder reached out to state senators and representatives asking them to sit down and talk with her.
 Rep. Karen Clark and Sens.
 Jeff Hayden and Dave Senjem are three among many who immediately sympathized with her efforts.
 Clark, in particular, began to help her push funding for Phillips Pool as a capital improvement project in the 2011 bonding bill.

-“Swimming not only saves lives, but it can also combat the obesity epidemic and provide a challenging, inspiring environment to help our children excel,” Clark wrote in Insight News.
+“Swimming not only saves lives, but it can also combat the obesity epidemic and provide a challenging, inspiring environment to help our children excel,” Clark wrote in a press release.
 “We must make swimming more accessible to everyone in our city and stop the disparity.
 This is an important civil rights issue.”